KusionStack/kusionstack.io/karpor_versioned_docs/version-v0.5/3-user-guide/1-how-to-create-token.md

 sed -i '' 's/karpor-server.karpor.svc/127.0.0.1/g' $HOME/.kube/karpor-hub-cluster.kubeconfig
 ```

-For Linux systems (only `-i`):
+For Linux/GNU systems (only `-i`):
 ```shell
 sed -i 's/karpor-server.karpor.svc/127.0.0.1/g' $HOME/.kube/karpor-hub-cluster.kubeconfig
 ```

-For Windows:
+For Windows systems:
-need to proceed manually
+Please modify the server address manually in the kubeconfig file.

 ## Forward the Services of the Hub Cluster to the Local Machine